jebrosen/async-file-benchmark/README.md

 * It uses default configurations of both libraries.
 These default configurations might not actually be suitable for this workload, and even under default *operating system configurations* this benchmark will not run.
-* It uses arbitrary versions of the libraries, e.g. master branches at the time I last ran and subsequently committed changes.
-Using the latest master or latest releases is often more useful (and please indicate exact version numbers or commit hashes when discussing or comparing results for reproducibility).
-    * At the time of this writing `tokio` is undergoing several major refactorings, and those results are likely to change significantly in the future.

 The benchmark is most useful for tracking changes in executors, e.g. "did change X really improve Y, as measured by this benchmark", and as a stress